 San Francisco and Lake Tahoe are separated by approximately 200 miles (shortest distance) with about 4 hours driving time.
 As you head northeast bound from the city towards the Sierras, you will be passing through several counties-Solano, Yolo, Sacramento, Placer, El Dorado and Nevada, each of which have a distinct feel and a history deeply embedded in California’s Gold Rush past.

 There are many interesting stops and landmarks to check out on the way, and having made this drive several times, I am here to tell you all about them.
-You will stop along small towns, state parks, quirky museums, roadside wineries and apple farms-all of which add to the beauty of a California road trip.
+You will stop along small towns, state parks, quirky museums, roadside wineries and apple farms-all of which add to the beauty of this road trip from San Francisco.

 Much like other Northern California road trips (my San Francisco to Mendocino guide here and San Francisco to Carmel itinerary here), this road trip to Lake Tahoe from San Francisco is highly customizable and can be done in multiple ways, depending on your time, destination and preference.
 Keep on reading to find out how to make the best of this SF to Tahoe drive with must visit stops along the way!